oVirt/ovirt-site/source/infra/infra-bash-style-guide.html.md

 **UNDER DEVELOPMENT**

-There are some coding guidelines in order to have a reference when submitting patches.
+These are some coding guidelines in order to have a reference when submitting patches.
 It's based on the guidelines here <http://wiki.bash-hackers.org/scripting/style>

 This is not an enforcement, it's meant to be just a reference, of course, compliance is preferred.